 We are always happy to meet new people in the project.
-Please refer to the section below for details on the onboarding process.
+For details on the onboarding process, see below.

-If you’ve built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, we’d love if you share your experience with the community.
-If you wrote a guide, you can send it to us to be added to the publications page.
+If you’ve built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, or used it in your project, we’d love if you share your experience with the community.
+If you wrote a post, you can send it to us to be added to the publications page.

 First of all, thank you for your interest!
 We welcome and appreciate all help.
 Many important features were submitted by numerous contributors, and we are really grateful for that.

 In case of any questions, welcome to join our chat and mailing list.